canonical/mir/doc/sphinx/explore-mir-using-demos.md

 # Explore What Mir Is Capable of Using Mir Demos
-Mir comes with a set of demos in its [example directory](https://github.com/canonical/mir/tree/main/examples) to showcase its abilities.
+Mir comes with a set of demos in the [example directory](https://github.com/canonical/mir/tree/main/examples) to showcase its abilities.
 This section will cover the installation and usage of these demos.